lysand-org/versia-go/README.md

 # Versia-Go

-Versia-Go is a experimental implementation of the (not yet renamed :P) [Versia](https://versia.pub) protocol written in Go.
+Versia-Go is a experimental implementation of the [Versia](https://versia.pub) protocol written in Go.

 > Compatibility level: Versia Working Draft 4.0